fovendor/FLUX-Gen/README.md

 - **RawValidationError**: Raised when the RAW option is used with unsupported models.
 - **Timeout**: Raised if the result is not ready within the specified timeout period.
 - **API Errors**: Handles request and response errors from the FLUX API.

+## Backlog

+1. Add image generation parameters: sampling steps, guidance scale.
+2. Make changes in system promt to follow the instruction exactly in case the user asks not to optimize his promt.

 ## License